LogtalkDotOrg/logtalk3/manuals/_sources/userman/features.rst.txt

    The current Logtalk implementation works as a trans-compiler: Logtalk source files are first compiled to Prolog source files, which are then compiled by the chosen Prolog compiler.
-Therefore, Logtalk performance necessarily depends on the backend Prolog compiler.
+Therefore, Logtalk performance necessarily depends on the :term:`backend Prolog compiler`.
    The Logtalk compiler preserves the programmers choices when writing efficient code that takes advantage of tail recursion and first-argument indexing.